parsingphase/parsingphase.github.io/mastodon/index.md

 ## Can I have the same username as I did on Twitter?

 Well… sort-of.
-Mastodon names are always two parts: `@username@host.tld`, where `user` is for you to choose, and `host.tld` is the server's address, used by other servers and tools to find your account.
+Mastodon names are always two parts: `@username@host.tld`, where `username` is for you to choose, and `host.tld` is the server's address, used by other servers and tools to find your account.
 You'll always need to share the account in this full form; if you just give the username, people won't find you.
 That said though, chances are you can choose a `username` that matches what you had on Twitter.